applicaster/developer.applicaster.com/book/error-monitoring/error-monitoring-ios.md

 *__Notes__:*

 * In Dependency `ZappCore` provided protocol `CrashlogsPluginProtocol`
-* This protcol must be implemented as part of `error_monitoring` plugin. type
+* This protcol must be implemented as part of `error_monitoring` plugin type.

 ### Protocol description